Your ultimate guide to alternate living, including Steampunk, Punk, Goth, Riot Grrl, and whatever else I feel like posting.

 Book Review: The Agency: The Body at the Tower

-Please pardon the copyright infringement, as I found it
+Please pardon the copyright infringement, as I found it necessary to include cover art in this review. |

 The Story: When a construction worker falls--or, perhaps, is pushed--from St. Steven's Tower, Mary Quinn, disguised as a laborer, is dispatched to investigate.
 But before long, she finds herself entangled in the mystery not only intellectually, but also personally.